 At Burradon Community Primary School we endeavour to create a love for literacy.
 We want every child to leave us with the skills of an excellent writer who:

-At Burradon, we follow the Letters and Sounds programme.
-In Foundation Stage 1, the children are taught Phases 2 – 5 with the expectation that most children will be secure in these phases so that they are Year 1 ready.
+At Burradon, we follow Essential Letters and Sounds Phonics programme.
+In Foundation Stage 1, the children are taught Phase 1.
+In Foundation Stage 2 children are taught Phases 2 – 5 with the expectation that most children will be secure in phases 2- 4 and have some knowledge of Phase 5 so that they are Year 1 ready.

-Our teaching of phonics through Letters and Sounds continues into Key Stage 1.
+Our teaching of phonics through ELS continues into Key Stage 1.
 Teaching is whole class based with teachers regularly assessing their children’s phonics ability.
-For those children who struggle with phonics, we have a dedicated teaching assistant who takes small groups in order to reinforce missing sounds.
+The ideology for ELS is ‘Keep up not Catch up’.
+This means that all children should be able to access the lessons at the time.
+For those children who struggle with phonics, we have a dedicated teaching assistant, in Key Stage 1, who takes small groups in order to reinforce missing sounds.
 Children are given a weekly spelling test which includes words based on the focused sound or sounds of that week.

 Children are also given the Year 1 and 2 Common Exception Words to take home and are formally assessed on the spelling of these words at the end of each term.

-In Key Stage 2, we have a 25 minute GPaS lesson every day.
-This covers the spelling rules that need to be taught for each year group as well as the Statutory Core Spellings.
+In Key Stage 2, we have a 25 minute GPS lesson every day.
+We follow the Rising Stars Spelling programme which breaks down the spelling objectives from the National Curriculum into specific year groups.
+This means that all spelling rules that need to be taught are covered as well as the Statutory Core Spellings.
 We incorporate grammar and punctuation into these sessions by either introducing or reinforcing the skills taught during English lessons.
 Children are also given spellings to take home and learn for a weekly spelling test.

 All teachers have high expectations in the presentation of work in all areas of the curriculum.
 Handwriting plays an important part and is taught formally using the Nelson Handwriting Program.
 However other activities take place throughout the week linked to the spelling patterns/phonics children have been learning.
 When children have reached a good standard of handwriting in all areas of their work, they receive their ‘Pen Licence ‘which allows them to use pen in all areas of their work.
 It is expected that this will be achieved by the majority of children by the end of Year 4.